data-mechanics/course-2017-fal-proj/esaracin/README.md

 	such as whether or not the BPD is biased in who it targets for stop and frisks, and how they might improve their current system.

+Web Visualizations (Project #3):
+	As the final component to the project, I had to develop two web-based visualizations of the data and the results to the problems I had tried to tackle.
+The first of these steps was to provide a more intuitive way to visualize the scope of Boston's crime problem, and its derivative FIO problem, through interactive web maps.
+This was approached in build_heatmap.py, which, reading in the crime incident report data and FIO data obtained in Project #1, creates two interactive .html files (heatmap_crimes.html and heatmap_FIOs.html) that allow the user to see how both crimes and FIOs in Boston have changed over time.

+	With this more comprehensive view of the problem, I thought it best to at least attempt to devise a solution.
+The answer I came up with was simple, but elegant: simply cluster Boston into it's respective crime centers, and provide a tool that would let any would-be user analyze exactly where they need to devote resources in order to effectively combat crime in Boston.
+In this way, the BPD could approach the problem of Boston's crime with as little bias as possible.
+This interactive tool is built in cluster_map.py and written to an .html file that can displayed in any standard browser.

+	Both Python scripts require the use of Python's Folium package, and a stable connection to MongoDB, from which the datasets to construct the .html files (which are already written and located in this directory) are loaded.

 Note that all files pertaining to this submission are included in this directory (/esaracin/). auth.json, along with all other top-level files and directories, were are not needed or modified in any way by the DML algorithms contained within this directory.